-Section 9: Supervisory employees shall be eligible to participate in a Disability Salary Replacement Program in accordance with the City's plan.
+Section 9: Professional employees shall be eligible to participate in a Disability Salary Replacement Program in accordance with the City's plan.
 During the ninety (90) day waiting period, an employee may utilize accrued sick and vacation leave.
 Upon entering the program, the employee may continue to use sick and vacation leave to make up the difference between 60% of salary and 100% salary.
 Participants will be subject to the terms and conditions of the policy.

 Section 10: Each employee shall have the option of undergoing an annual comprehensive medical examination, costs of which shall be borne by the City.
+It shall be conducted in an off-duty status at contracted facilities as agreed by the City and the Union.

 Section 11: A health insurance committee may be formed to study, review and monitor alternative health insurance plans that deliver health services to employees in the most cost effective manner.
 This committee shall issue a report recommending alternative health insurance plans.
 The committee's recommendations shall not be binding upon the City.
 The committee will include an equal number of represented and non-represented employees.
 The represented members of this committee shall be appointed by the Union.
-Further, it is agreed that the time spent by the Union employees during these meetings shall not count as Union business for purposes of Article 5.
+Further, it is agreed that the time spent by Union employees during these meetings shall not count as Union Business for purposes of Article 5.

-ARTICLE 17 - FAMILY MEDICAL LEAVE ACT / SPECIAL LEAVE / LEAVE OF ABSENCE
+ARTICLE 21 - FAMILY MEDICAL LEAVE ACT / SPECIAL LEAVE / LEAVE OF ABSENCE